-The proposed Ordinary Resolution 6, if passed, will authorize the Directors of the Company to issue not more than 10% of the issued share capital of the Company subject to the approvals of all relevant governmental/regulatory bodies.
-This authorization will empower the Directors of the Company to issue shares notwithstanding that the authorization has ceased to be in force if the shares are issued in pursuance of an offer, agreement or option made or granted by the Directors while the authorization was in force.
-This authorization will expire at the conclusion of the next Annual General Meeting of the Company.
+The proposed Ordinary Resolution 7, if passed, will authorize the Directors of the Company to issue not more than 10% of the issued share capital of the Company subject to the approvals of all relevant governmental/regulatory bodies.
+This authorization will empower the Directors of the Company to issue shares notwithstanding that the authorization has ceased to be in force if the shares are issued in pursuance of an offer, agreement or option made or granted by the Directors while the authorization will expire at the conclusion of the next Annual General Meeting of the Company.